Karl Anderson

 • Bank of Singapore Ltd v Marj Holding Ltd and Ors CFI-090-2022 – Karl (led by Richard Hill KC) was instructed by a Cayman Islands company and a UAE national in respect of a c. $50 million claim brought against them by the DIFC branch of a Singapore bank in respect of sums allegedly due under a loan agreement.
 The proceedings involved a counterclaim for compensation for an alleged breach by the bank of its regulatory duties under the DFSA Rules.

-• Advising a borrower in relation to his prospects of challenging the terms of a bridging loan for breach of the general prohibition under s.19 FSMA 2000.
+• Representing a borrower in a High Court claim challenging the terms of a bridging loan for breach of the general prohibition under s.19 FSMA 2000.

-• Autonomy Corporation Ltd v Lynch [2022] EWHC 1178 (Ch) – a c.$8 billion civil fraud claim, brought inter alia under Schedule 10A of FSMA 2000, involving a 10 month trial which was described by the trial judge as “amongst the longest and most complex in English legal history”, and which featured as one of The Lawyer’s “Top 20 Cases of 2019”.
+• Autonomy Corporation Ltd v Lynch [2022] EWHC 1178 (Ch) – a c.$8 billion civil fraud claim, brought inter alia under Schedule 10A of FSMA 2000, involving a 10-month trial which was described by the trial judge as “amongst the longest and most complex in English legal history”, and which featured as one of The Lawyer’s “Top 20 Cases of 2019”.
+Karl also represented Dr Lynch in the quantum trial, which took place in February 2024, and for which judgment is awaited.

 • IDBI v Mabani Delma General Contracting Co LLC and Ors CFI-070-2018 – a c. $8 million debt claim by a DIFC registered bank in respect of a loan made to and secured by various Dubai and Abu Dhabi based companies.
 Karl (led by Sharif Shivji KC) successfully obtained an order striking out the Defence and entering judgment for the claimant bank.

-• A multi-million pound fraud claim brought in the Chancery Division arising out of the sale of financial services products and which involved applications for worldwide freezing orders, proprietary injunctions and criminal restraint orders under POCA 2002.
+• In Re London Capital & Finance Plc – A high-profile, multi-million pound fraud claim brought in the Chancery Division arising out of the sale of ’mini bonds’ and which involved applications for worldwide freezing orders, proprietary injunctions and criminal restraint orders under POCA 2002.
 Karl spent a significant period of time acting as sole counsel for one of the defendants (who faced claims of c. £40 million), including drafting pleadings and representing him at various CMCs against and alongside silks acting for other parties.

 • Acting (with Sharif Shivji) for a financial service provider in relation to claims for declarations of non-liability.